Documentation

 Local evaluation (fastest path)

 This path boots the app locally without connecting any external providers.
-Authentication, the dashboard shell, and the AI tools all work via local Supabase and seeded test credentials.
+Authentication, the dashboard shell, and the AI tools all work via the local PostgreSQL container and seeded test credentials.

 1. Run setup